iolla-net/Fitrgrid/README.md

 Fitrgrid works well in all HTML5 compatible web browsers.

 Add Modernizr and Fitrgrid should work all the way back to (dare I even utter it) IE7.

+##  Acknowledgement
+A special thank you to Jan Müller for the original fitgrd project and for being so open and friendly. :)